Christopher-DSA/Week2TempRefit/docs/daily_notes.md

 Nithin : tested and fixed two functions in cylinder.py file, removed duplicate routing, team meetings to map data to back end/dicussed use of data capture from url using string manipulation, Also a way to prevent someone from just typing in the URL of a cylinder if they know the cylinder id is to use a decorator function on routing back end code eg:@login_required.

 # November 21
-SDS-924 : Team has created the technician_details html page and back end code to route/pull and display data from back end.
+SDS-924-Nithin: Team has created the technician_details html page and back end code to route/pull and display data from back end.

-# November 21
+# November 22
-SDS-924-Refit- Completed task 2 without pushing data to db
+SDS-924-Nithin: Completed task 2 without pushing data to db

+# November 22
+SDS-924-Nithin: Inventory managment for Contractor is complete. now the new html page pulls data of cylinder from db for all thechnicians working for the contractor